Den ljusnande framtid är vår

 Den ljusnande framtid är vår is a 1980 studio album by Swedish pop rock musician Magnus Uggla.
 It was released in July 1980, and is his fifth studio album.
-The music and lyrics on the album departures from Uggla's earlier punk and hard rock style and instead tend towards new wave and electronic rock.

 Two international singles were released, "Ain't About to Go Back"/"Scandal Beauties" and "Body Love"/"The Other Side".

 "Centrumhets" is a cover of Nick Gilder's "Metro Jets", with new unrelated lyrics in Swedish.